3bdulra7manAmir/Robo_Vision/README.md

 # Usage

-1. Make sure that your project PATH does not contain any of the Following spaces and symbols.
+1. Make sure that your project PATH does not contain any of the Following: "spaces and symbols".
   Just a very simple path will do it as ex: "D:\projects\visual_studio_code\python\code_in_here".

 2. Install all required Libraries.